hugl2030/electron-microscopy-training/src/sample-loading.md

    <img src="img/STEM/APP-rest-holder.jpg" alt="Reset holder button in TEMUI" width="500">

-5. Pull the holder straight out to the first resistance point.
+5. Pull the holder straight out to the first resistance point

-6. Turn clockwise, then pull the rest out continuously.
+6. Turn **CLOCKWISE**, then pull the rest out continuously

 7. Unload the sample from the holder using the appropriate section above (single-tilt, double-tilt, or tomography).

 ## Changelog

+- Dec 20, 2025 - Rnhance holder insersion process with visuals
 - Dec 18, 2025 - Reorganize into Start/End session sections for use across all tutorials by @bobleesj
 - Dec 17, 2025 - Add sample loading region by @bobleesj
-- Dec 15, 2025 - Add tomography holder section by @bobleesj, with images taken by Guoliagn Hu
+- Dec 15, 2025 - Add tomography holder section by @bobleesj, with images taken by Guoliang Hu
-- Dec 13, 2025 - Add single-tilt, double-tilt holder section by @bobleesj, with images taken by Guoliagn Hu
+- Dec 13, 2025 - Add single-tilt, double-tilt holder section by @bobleesj, with images taken by Guoliang Hu